davenquinn/Thesis/text/acknowledgements.md

 \chapter*{Acknowledgements}

-I have had the good fortune to work with several outstanding advisors over the course of my PhD here at Caltech: Bethany Ehlmann, John Grotzinger, and Jason Saleeby.
-They have shaped my thesis research in a variety of ways, and I have been privileged to have such models of scientific outlook and practice to follow in my own work.
+I have had the good fortune to work with several outstanding advisors over the course of my PhD here at Caltech.
 First and foremost, I am thrilled to have worked with Bethany, all the more so as one of her first batch of students.
 Bethany's focus and clear-eyed vision allowed us to tackle some really big projects, and her commitment to